suhana-nayak/Employee-Offboarding-Portal/README.md

 # Employee Exit & Offboarding Dashboard

 ## 1. Project Title
-**Exit Insights: Employee Exit & Offboarding Analysis Dashboard**
+**Employee Exit & Offboarding Analysis Dashboard**
 An interactive Power BI dashboard designed to analyze employee exit trends, reasons, and departmental impact.

 ## 2. Description
-This dashboard provides HR and leadership teams with clear insights into employee exits across departments, reasons behind attrition, approval/rejection decisions, and trends over time.
+This dashboard provides HR and leadership teams with clear insights of employee exits across departments, reasons behind attrition, approval/rejection decisions, and trends over time.
 It supports workforce planning, retention strategy, and organizational improvements.

 ## 3. Tech Stack
 The dashboard was built using the following tools and technologies: